jennego/cowichan-dressage-site/README.md

 - console errors removal - entry, membership

 - order events by nearest upcoming date on events page (need to think about that one)
+- make sure other details reach the results
 - add rules checkbox to form
 - show session name if one is included
 - show resource pdf if included